 G1 Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2019-2020 academic year (30 semester or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
-Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration,
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health or activity fees ) Do not include optional fees (e.g., parking, laboratory use)

 G1 First-Year Undergraduates

-G1 PRIVATE INSTITUTIONS -
+G1 PRIVATE INSTITUTIONS

 Tuition for Traditional Programs: \$32,942 \$32,942

 G1 PRIVATE INSTITUTIONS

 Tuition for Online & Professional

 Studies:

 G1 NONRESIDENT ALIENS

 Tuition Traditional Programs:

 G1 NONRESIDENT ALIENS

 Tuition for Online & Professional

 Studies:

 G1

 REQUIRED FEES: \$2,120 \$2,120

 G1

 ROOM AND BOARD:

 (on-campus)

 G1 ROOM ONLY:

 (on-campus) \$6,330 \$6,330

 G1 BOARD ONLY:

 (on-campus meal plan) \$5,660 \$5,660

 G1

 Comprehensive tuition and room an d board fee (if your

 G1

+~1 Other:

-G1 Other:
+G1

-- NA: - Г

 Minimum

 G2 Number of credits per term a student can take for the Maximum

 G2

 Yes No

-G3 Do tuition and fees vary by year of study (e.g., Х
+G3 Do tuition and fees vary by year of study (e.g., X

-G3
+G3 -

 Yes

 G4 Do tuition and fees vary by undergraduate instructional No

-G4 0/

-%
+G4 %

-G4 If yes, what percentage of full-time undergraduates pay

-• more than the tuition and fees reported in G1?
+G4 If yes, what percentage of full-time undergraduates pay more than the tuition and fees reported in G1?

-more than the taltion and lees reported in O1:

 G4